 Quick-Relief Asthma Medications

-Asthma medications play a significant role in keeping your asthma under control and helping you to live a better life with asthma.
-These medications work well when taken properly.
+Asthma medications play a significant role in controlling your asthma and helping you live a better life with asthma.
+Asthma inhaler medicine works well when taken properly.

-However, most of the people on asthma medications don’t use them properly.
-Asthma medicines are one of your most important tools for controlling asthma attacks.
-Make sure that they work for you and help you to achieve good control of your asthma symptoms.
+However, most people on asthma medications don’t use them properly.
+Drugs for asthma are one of your most important tools for controlling asthma symptoms.
+Ensure they work for you and help you achieve good asthma control.

 Pharmacological Options for Quick Relief:

-• Short-acting beta agonists – These are inhaled medications available to provide instant relief during an asthma flare-up, and the relief may last for several hours.
+These are inhaled medications available to provide instant relief during an asthma flare-up, and the relief may last for several hours.
 The drugs in this category are the best choice for treating exercise-induced attacks.
-The class includes Albuterol (Ventolin HFA, ProAir HFA), pirbuterol (Maxair Autohaler), levalbuterol (Xopenex HFA).
+The class includes Albuterol (Ventolin HFA, ProAir HFA), pirbuterol (Maxair Autohaler), and levalbuterol (Xopenex HFA).
+Salbutamol inhalers are considered the best inhaler for asthma.
+Like other asthma inhalers, an inhaler for cough also causes the relaxation of muscles of the airways into the lungs, making it easier for you to breathe.

 The drugs include the following adverse effects: